Ice & Water Shield Calculator

 Ice Barrier Formula

-Once you have the roof pitch, eave overhang, wall thickness, you can use the following formula to calculate the coverage needed to protect 24″ beyond the exterior wall.
+Once you have the roof pitch, eave overhang, and wall thickness, you can use the following formula to calculate the coverage needed to protect 24″ beyond the exterior wall.

 run = eave overhang + wall thickness + 24″